Whisperrr/SensitivityRandomizer/README.md

 **Note** - Known issue: If you click *within* the Sensitivity Randomizer window when open, this can sometimes freeze your mouse until potentially a manual restart.
 A fix for this issue can be found in [4) Fix for Mouse Freeze Issue](#fix-for-mouse-freeze-issue).

+**Important** - Riot has been (what appears to be) randomly banning people for having this tool installed when playing Valorant.
+It seems to be relatively infrequent, but download at your own risk.
+Appeals should be quite successful though.
+Also you will need to uninstall to use FACEIT for CS:GO.

 ## Overview

 This tool generates smooth or step-like, randomized sensitivity multiplier curves around a baseline value using [Interception](http://www.oblita.com/interception.html) and [Armadillo](http://arma.sourceforge.net/) in C++.
 The goal of this tool is to begin to understand the effects of varying mouse sensitivities while aim training.